uviclibraries/rstudio/tidyverse-data.md

 So far, we have looked at commands that perform single operations.

-- Create a variable whose value is a single word
+- Create an object whose value is a single word
   - `y <- "word"`
-- Create a variable whose value si defined by amathematical expression
+- Create an object whose value is defined by a mathematical expression
   - `x <- 1-2`
 - View the dimensions of a data set
   - `dim(purchaseData)`